-An internship student may be suspended for cause.
-Conditions under which an intern will be suspended or restricted include, but are not limited to instances, where: an intern fails to perform the responsibilities of their internship in a professional manner, performs inadequately or conducts themselves in a manner that by any common sense standard is inimical.
+A student internship will be suspended for cause.
+Conditions under which an which an intern internship will be suspended or restricted include, but are not limited to instances, where: an intern fails to perform the responsibilities of their internship in a professional manner, performs inadequately or conducts themselves in a manner that by any common sense standard is inimical.
 Suspension and restriction will also result when an intern fails to adhere to the policies and standards outlined in this Course Syllabus such as those stipulated in the Standards for Student Intern Conduct, and includes instances when an intern does not follow oral and written directives which they are given by faculty and/or on-site supervisors.

-Violation of Doane College standards and policies, as they are stated in the College Catalog or Graduate Program publications such as the MAC Student Handbook, may also result in suspension or restriction.
+Violation of Doane College standards and policies, as they are stated in the College Catalogue or Graduate Program publications such as the MAC Student Handbook, may also result in suspension or restriction.